readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 1: [The Commodity](chapter-01-commentary) ###

-> 124: The wealth of societies in which the capitalist mode of production
+> 124:1 The wealth of societies in which the capitalist mode of production
 > prevails appears as an 'immense collection of commodities'; the individual
 > commodity appears as its elementary form.
 Our investigation therefore begins
 > with the analysis of the commodity.

-The object of the critique of political economy is the systematic development of what the wealth of captialist societies is.
+The object of the critique of political economy is the systematic development of what the wealth of captialist societies is — the elementary form of which is the commodity.

 #### [The Two Factors of the Commodity: Use-Value and Value](chapter-01.01-detailed-commentary) ####